20LitersAdmin/filterbuildscheduler/README.md

   - No conflict if 2 users have the same count open (just adds to it)

 ### Current:
-- Item history:
-  - currently: { date: {box: #, loose: #}}
-  - for charting: { date: available }
-    - could stop saving box # loose separately
-    - could do this as a method

 - rails_admin
   - Material list, edit and show are organized, need to organize ALL OTHER models:
     - Part (list, show are done)